Spaceghost/databasedotcom-convenience/README.md

 * Include `Databasedotcom::Convenience` into your class

-* Create a YAML file at #{Rails.root}/config/databasedotcom.yml' file, like so
+* Create a YAML file at 'config/databasedotcom.yml' derived from your project root.
+* Example below:

         ---
         client_id: put-your-client-id-here